Marc-Chiu/MashUp/README.md

 Ratings and reviews: Publish reviews and ratings for restaurants that users may read and leave.
 Set up a rating system (such as 1–5 stars).

+Bookmarks & Favorites: Users can easily reach their favorite eateries by marking them.
+Create a bookmark feature to save potential restaurants for later.

+Reserving Method: Include a function that allows users to reserve tables at eateries.

+User Profile: Users' profiles, which can include personal data and dietary preferences, can be created and edited.

+Notifications: Send push notifications for updates, new restaurant recommendations, and reservation confirmations.